 - Crocodiles hang out in the bay; there are signs everywhere, so no swimming in the bay, folks!

 - There is a massive free saltwater outdoor public pool – Cairns Esplanade Lagoon.
 It’s near the harbor and offers a beach-like experience.

 Cairns Closing Thoughts:

 Cairns is not what I expected, but this made it more appealing to me.
 While there are tons of tourists, the small size of the place maintains the overall small-town feel.
-It’s not a “beach” destination more of a bay, but again I found this pleasantly surprising.
+It’s not a “beach” destination, more of a bay, but I found this pleasantly surprising again.
 The Great Barrier Reef is a must.
 Even if you only stop in to take on the reef, this is a must.
-I loved Cairns it was the perfect balance of small-town familiarity with large city attractions and amenities.
+I loved Cairns.
+It was the perfect balance of small-town familiarity with prominent city attractions and amenities.
 From my perspective, don’t miss Cairns if you are heading to Australia.